jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 **Warning:** It should be noted that constructing and exhausting an iterator just to get the length of a string is quite expensive on performance, relatively speaking, compared to what a theoretically optimized native utility/property would do.

 Unfortunately, the full answer is not as simple or straightforward.
-In addition to the surrogate pairs (which the string iterator takes care of), there are special Unicode code points which behave in other special ways, which is much harder to account for.
-For example, there's a set of code points which modify the previous adjacent character, known as the *Combining Diacritical Marks*.
+In addition to the surrogate pairs (which the string iterator takes care of), there are special Unicode code points that behave in other special ways, which is much harder to account for.
+For example, there's a set of code points that modify the previous adjacent character, known as *combining diacritical marks*.

 Consider these two string outputs: